jayj/Youtube-Profile-Field/readme.txt

 Tags: youtube, video, rss, feed, profile, field, username, user, shortcode, oembed Requires at least: 3.6
 Tested up to: 3.9
-Stable tag: 3.1.0
+Stable tag: 3.1
 License: GPLv2 or later

 Automatically display your latest Youtube videos on your site.
-Comes with a shortcode to be used in posts and pages.
+Comes with the shortcode [youtube-user] to be used in posts and pages.

 == Description ==